 In turns out yes.
 Here’s the process: Using the sauté function, cook the onion and brown the meat.
 Switch to manual pressure, add tomato sauce, water, and pasta.
 Seal and cook at high pressure for 6 minutes.
 Uncover to find cooked pasta and a meaty, flavorful sauce.
 Dinner: one and done.

 You may notice I am not using spaghetti, but a short pasta, Campanelle, instead.
 My children have trouble with spaghetti … can’t win ’em all.

 - It may take a bit of trial and error on your part to get the timing down.
-The recipe calls for 9 minutes at high pressure, and I’ve reduced it to 6 minutes with success.
+The recipe calls for 9 minutes at high pressure, and I’ve reduced it to 6 minutes with success but could even see 5 minutes being OK.
 Depending on the size of your Instant Pot, it may take more or less time.

 - The flavor of the final dish in part relies on the tomato sauce you use.
 I’ve found a local brand, It’s a Utica Thing, at my co-op, and I love it.
 I’ve been using their Maa-Da-Nad Marinara for this.

 - The flavor of the final dish also relies, of course, on the meat.
 I’ve been using grass-fed ground beef from a local farm, Sweet Tree Farm, which I find at the Honest Weight Food Co-op in Albany.